Dhanushka-Sasanka/roomscheduler/README.md

 # roomscheduler

-This is a GUI room shceduler
+This is a GUI room scheduler
 The rooms are reservedby Faculty name.
-Faculty can request a room reservation for a specific Datebased on the number of seats they require.
+Faculty can request a room reservation for a specific Date based on the number of seats they require.
 The room will be assigned by the program, faculty do not get to request a specific room.Each Dateis just a specific Date.
 Faculty areidentified by a single name.

 Faculty - A faculty member is added to the database.
 The faculty member is identified by only onename.